dpghazi-zz/stack-overflow-big-data-processing/README.md

         - Number of instances: 3
     - Security and access
         - EC2 key pair (used Amazon EC2 to create an ED25519 key pair)
-- Created a S3 bucket to upload the file (survey_results_public.csv) so EMR can access it for data processing
+- Set-up a new S3 bucket to upload file (survey_results_public.csv) so EMR can access it for data processing
-- Created a new folder within the S3 bucket called “data source” that contains the csv file
+- Inserted a new folder within the S3 bucket called “data source” that contains the csv file
-- Wrote codes (Python & PySparkSQL) in a Python file called “main.py” for the Spark storage job to process the data
+- Created a Spark application in a Python file called “main.py” for Spark storage job to process data
-- Opened port 22 to SSH into EMR cluster using IP address and spark-submitted the Python file for data processing
+- Opened port 22 to SSH into the EMR cluster using IP address and spark-submitted “main.py” for data processing
-- A new folder called “data output” was created in the same S3 bucket executing the script from “main.py" file
+- A new folder called “data output” was created in the same S3 bucket, executing commands from the “main.py” file

 ### Language **& Tools**